Yuheng-Li-0601/Yuheng-Li-0601.github.io/_pages/about.md

 **Yuheng is actively looking for Ph.D. program Opportunities starting in Fall 2025!**

-Her primary research interests focus on reinforcement learning theory (especially Robust RL) and its applications, combinatorial optimization, and game theory.
+Her primary research interests focus on **reinforcement learning theory (especially Robust RL) and its applications, combinatorial optimization, and game theory**.
 She cares about two main aspects:
 * Theoretical analysis (convergence, sample complexity, etc.) on Robust RL (may combined with game theory) and algorithms induced by practical CO problems.
 * Handle the uncertainty/adversarial attacks in combinatorial optimization using robust reinforcement learning and game theory.